aleph2c/miros/doc/glossary.rst

      is called a child state.
 In an HSM all child states share the behavior of the parents states unless this behavior is over-written by the designer.

+   Hierarchical State Machine
+     HSM: a state machine where states can exit within other states.
+An outer state is called a parent state and an inner state is called a child state.
+     In an HSM all child states share the behavior of the parents states unless this behavior is over-written by the designer.

    Payload
       A data object that has been injected into an Event.
 It is intended to be used by the consumer of the event.